Jay-Aye/jay-aye.github.io/README.md

 With the strong foundation and references I had gained during my learning week, the development of the code was fairly straight forward.

-I had alot of issues trying to create a contact form because I didnt want to use pre-built code.
-After alot of trial and error I didnt have the time to learn and understand PHP enough to create my own code so I utilised Formspree's contact form services to give the desired effect.
+I had alot of issues trying to create a contact form because I didn't want to use pre-built code.
+After alot of trial and error I didn't have the time to learn and understand PHP enough to create my own code so I utilised Formspree's contact form services to give the desired effect.

 # WHAT I WILL DO DIFFERENTLY ON MY NEXT WEBSITE?